 How Do Working Adults Overcome Barriers to Higher Education?

-Dr. John Woods, chief academic officer and provost at University of Phoenix shares his take on how to overcome barriers to higher education for working adults.
+Dr. John Woods, chief academic officer and provost at the University of Phoenix, shares his take on how to overcome barriers to higher education for working adults.

-When we picture the typical college student, a fresh-faced, eager,18-22- year-old, may come to mind.
+When we picture the typical college student, a fresh-faced, eager, 18-22 years old, may come to mind.

 While the 25-and-under age group still comprises much of the student population, the National Center for Education Statistics (NCES) predicted that nearly 8 million college and university students in 2018 were older than 25 (compared to 12 million under 25).

-While it is great to have diversity in the age of students, the problem is that higher education is not built to fit the lifestyle and needs of the older demographic.
+While it is great to have diversity in the age of students, the problem is that the higher education design doesn’t fit the lifestyle and needs of the older demographic.

 They often require education that is flexible and applicable to help them juggle attending school with work and family, while learning skills they can immediately use in their career.